Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 4. To close the **Configuration** dialog, click **OK**.
 The **Update available** button appears.
 5. To update and install additional platforms and tools with the image file, click **Update available**.

-    > **Note**
+    >**Note:**
     >
-    > Make sure that the image file includes a newer Tizen Studio version than your installed version before updating or installing with the image file.
+    >Ensure that the image file includes a newer Tizen Studio version than your installed version before updating or installing with the image file.

 ## Install Additional Packages